humhub/documentation/docs/admin/security.md

 **CSP Reporting:**

-As described above, the `csp-report-only` section of your web security configuration can be used to define csp rules which are only used for debugging and testing and do not have any affect on the client.
+As described above, the `csp-report-only` section of your web security configuration can be used to define csp rules which are only used for debugging and testing and do not have any effect on the client.
 The `csp-report-only` can be used along with the `csp` configuration.

 It is also possible to set the `report` setting of your `csp` section to true, this will enable csp violation logging